Mid0aria/owofarmbot/README.md

         "notifynumber": "1", //how many times to repeat the notification "notifymethod": "", //promt or notify, how the bot will notify you
-                            //promt only work on Windows 10 and up, default is notify "manualcontroller": { //some built-in automated workflow
+                            //promt only work on Windows 10 and up, default is notify "notresponsewarning": {
+            "enable": false, //true or false
+            "value": "6" //how name time to pause when not getting response },
+        "manualcontroller": { //some built-in automated workflow
             "main": {
                 "stop_hunt_after_daily": false,   //stop hunt after daily (daily lootbox) is completed